 Gareth Neal Oak Vessels

-In the same style as Neal’s George III (permanent collection, The Victoria and Albert Museum, London), the artist’s pair of unique oak vessels pay homage to historic design while showcasing new innovations in wood carving and sculpting.
+The artist’s unique oak vessels pay homage to historic design while showcasing new innovations in wood carving technology.

-As the artist works on a commission basis, custom dimensionality as well as finishes may be accommodated for a bespoke piece.
+As the artist works on a commission basis, custom dimensionality and finishes may be accommodated.

 Dimensions: 18″ H x 8″ W x 8″ D